 Sometimes properties go out of fashion.
 Most of us love the Victorian or Georgian period properties.
 They are considered to be good stock and will always sell as lots of people love them.

-However, if you want a cheaper property, don’t dismiss other periods - eg more modern houses from the 30’s, 40’s, 50’s, 60’s or 70’s.
+If you want a cheaper property, unmodernised properties from other periods – eg more modern houses from the 30’s, 40’s, 50’s, 60’s or 70’s, can come with a bigger discount than Victorian or Georgian stock.
 Some of these properties are not considered to be particularly pretty but can be well built.
 Ex-council houses tend to sell at a discount too because they can come with a bit of a stigma.

-However, be careful that you can get a mortgage, as some of these homes were built with different building construction types and lenders may be a bit harder to find.
+Be careful that you might not be able to get a mortgage, as some of these homes were built with different building construction types and lenders may be a bit harder to find.

-Do bear in mind, however, that if you bought an unfashionable home cheaply, it could mean that when you come to sell it, you may have to sell it cheaply too.
+Bear in mind, too, that if you bought an unfashionable home cheaply, it could mean that when you come to sell it, you may have to sell it cheaply too.
 It may have gone up in value, but maybe less than surrounding properties.